bernardpeh/practical-symfony-3/manuscript/Chapter_13.md

 # Chapter 13: Internalisation

 No CMS is complete with being being able to support multiple languages ([i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization)).
 So far we have been typing english directly into the twig templates.
-This is quick and easy but its not the best practice.
+This is quick and easy but not the best practice.
 What if we are marketing our software to the french market?
-Wouldn't it be nice if the interface can be in french rather than english?
-Even though its time consuming to create translations for every term that we use, it is worth the effort if you want to make your software international.
+Wouldn't it be nice if the interface could be in french rather than english?
+Its time consuming to create translations for every term that we use but its worth the effort if you want to make your software global.

 What about [Google Translate](http://translate.google.com.au)?
-Google translate is never accurate and should not be used for professional purposes.
+This should be the last option and not be used for professional purposes.
 Internalisation is something you want to work on early in the software development phase rather than later.

 ## Define User Story